0x0539/tap.io/README.md

 <script type="text/javascript" src="http://your.socket.server/socket.io/socket.io.js"></script>
 ```

-The next thing you have to do is include every script under lib/shared *in addition to* any shared code
+The next thing you have to do is include every script under lib/shared *plus* any JS you have written
-you have implemented for your game.
+that is required by your clients.
+That includes game engine JS.

 I know that's a lot of script tags.
 One day, I plan to provide a single JS file containing all of the
 tap.io scripts.
 For now, just include everything separately.